KlasMvW/typesafe_units/README.md

 #### Coherent_unit

-The `Coherent_unit` struct represents a unit that is a multiple of all base units: s, m, kg, A, K, mol and cd.
+The `Coherent_unit` struct represents a unit that is a multiple of all base units: s, m, kg, A, K, mol and cd with individual powers.
 A specific coherent unit should be defined by inheriting from a `Coherent_unit`

 The specific coherent unit `newton` is defined as